Development Division FAQs

 - Is my development subject to Forest Conservation Regulations?If the proposed development is for a subdivision of property or for a grading permit or sediment control permit on a site of 40,000 square feet or greater, then the proposed development is subject to the Forest Conservation Regulations located in Article 17 Subtitle 3 of the Anne Arundel County Code.
 Once it has been determined that the development is subject to the regulations, there are few types of projects that may receive an exception to these regulations under certain circumstances.
 These exceptions are listed in Article 17-6-301(b)(1-11).
 If the project is subject to the regulations, a Forest Stand Delineation and Forest Conservation Plan must be prepared by a qualified professional.
 In most cases a certain area of forest must be preserved or reforestation planted and the forest and/or reforestation will be placed within a protective easement.
 If you haven any questions about these regulations you can contact the Planner of the Day in the Office of Planning and Zoning (410) 222-7710.

 - Can the Forest Conservation Easement on my property be abandoned?As per Article 17-6-307(b) of the Anne Arundel County Code, if it is believed that it is appropriate for the County to abandon a forest conservation easement, a request must be sent in writing to the Planning and Zoning Officer that explains why the abandonment is believed to be appropriate.
-If the Planning and Zoning Officer agrees in writing then the abandonment can take place provided the area to be abandoned is less than 1/2 acre, a fee of $0.75 per square foot is paid, and an Amended Plat and revised forest conservation easement documents are recorded in the land records of the County.
+If the Planning and Zoning Officer agrees in writing then the abandonment can take place, provided the area to be abandoned is less than 1/2 acre, a fee of $1.25 per square foot is paid (abandonment of 10,000 sq.ft. or less and 35 feet wide or less) or $1.50 per square foot is paid (abandonment of more than 10,000 sq.ft. and more than 35 feet wide), and an Amended Plat and revised forest conservation easement documents are recorded in the land records of the County.
 More information on the Amended Plat process can be found in Article 17-3-801 and a community meeting may be required as per Article 17-2-107.
 Approval of these requests are not automatic and adequate justification and documentation, as determined by the Planning and Zoning Officer, must be submitted with the request in order to receive a favorable decision.

 - Do Site Development Plan requirements apply to my proposed development?